Skip to main content

 All CollectionsSMS and MMSSet up SMSRegional SMS

-Send SMS in the US 2: Compliance
+Send SMS and MMS in the US and Canada 2: Compliance

-Send SMS in the US 2: Compliance
+Send SMS and MMS in the US and Canada 2: Compliance

 The SMS industry in the US is subject to various restrictions to protect consumers and ensure responsible marketing practices.